RSI Security

 For5 example, PCI DSS Requirement 6 mandates keeping your systems and software secure, especially where vulnerabilities are concerned.
 To keep CHD and SAD safe at all times, the guidelines pertaining to PCI compliance change management must be developed and overseen by an existing security policy.

-Partnering with a PCI compliance specialist will help you manage changes related to:
+Partnering with a PCI specialist will help you manage changes related to:

-Outsourcing PCI compliance change management will help streamline vulnerability management and lower the overall risk of cyberattacks.
-With the guidance of a PCI compliance partner, your organization will be well-equipped to handle changes that could negatively impact sensitive data security.
+Outsourcing PCI change management will help streamline vulnerability management and lower the overall risk of cyberattacks.
+A PCI partner equips your organization to handle changes that could negatively impact sensitive data security.

 3. Robust Security Testing and Vulnerability Assessments